-One of my favourite quotes of all time is this one, from Dwight Eisenhower:
+One of my favourite quotes is this one, from Dwight Eisenhower:

 “Plans are nothing.
 Planning is everything.”

 This is a vital clue to understanding the role that planning plays in Agile Software Development.
 In Waterfall, the idea is for the project manager to draw up a big plan at the beginning of the project.
-Remember, scope is usually fixed up front, and from that you can produce your Work Breakdown Structure, and from that you derive your resources plan (who’s doing the work) and your Gantt chart (the order in which it is done) to deliver that scope.
+Remember, scope is usually fixed up front, and from that, you can produce your Work Breakdown Structure, and from that, you derive your resources plan (who’s doing the work) and your Gantt chart (the order in which it is done).
 And from all those, you can figure out your costs, because those resources cost a specific amount of money.

 This doesn’t sound like a fun situation for anyone, least of all the project manager.
 Why do projects get into such a pickle?

-No wonder that there are so many changes flying around on such projects: as information starts coming in, much of it conflicts with the plan, because it was based on incomplete information (i.e. it was made up of guesswork, assumptions, and estimates).
+No wonder that there are so many changes flying around on such projects.
+As information starts coming in, much of it conflicts with the plan, because it was based on incomplete information.
+That is, it was made up of guesswork, assumptions, and estimates.

-This brings to mind another favourite quote of mine, this time from a German general from a long time ago, Helmuth von Moltke:
+This brings to mind another favourite quote, this time from a German general from a long time ago, Helmuth von Moltke: